Supreme Court appears likely to leave issue of partisan gerrymandering to states

 Several of the court's more liberal members said they were open to finding a way to strike down excessive examples of partisan gerrymandering.
 As it stands now, said Elena Kagan, "We're leaving it to the professional politicians who have an interest in perpetuating their own representation."

-But Paul Clement, a Washington, D.C. lawyer representing North Carolina's legislature, warned the justices to stay out of second-guessing states on how they do their re-districting.
+But Paul Clement, a Washington lawyer representing North Carolina's legislature, warned the justices to stay out of second-guessing states on how they do their re-districting.
 "If you get into this business, once you get into the political thicket, you will never get out."

 The court's five conservatives appeared to agree.
 A decision in the two cases will be issued by late June.